Rajasthan MLAs to stay put at hotel till RS polls

 Asked about the Food and Civil Supplies Minister Ramesh Meena's absence, Pande said the Sapotra MLA was away due to some "personal reasons", but he was in touch and would will follow the party directions.

-Meanwhile, a letter written to Pande by a MLA Bharat Singh surfaced on Monday, in which the legislator had pointed out that most of the Rajya Sabha MPs "do not even recognise" the legislators, who elect them.
+Meanwhile, a letter written to Pande by an MLA Bharat Singh surfaced on Monday, in which the legislator had pointed out that most of the Rajya Sabha MPs "do not even recognise" the legislators, who elect them.

 Singh alleged that the upper House MPs had nothing to do with anyone after the elections get over.